Front Range Fed

 rolled out pie dough in pie plate with sugar spread on the bottom.

-rolled out pie dough with chopped rhubarb-sugar mixture inside.
+rolled out dough in pie plate with rhubarb filling mixture inside.

 rhubarb pie with lattice topping, before going into oven.